sf-wdi-34/schedule/hw/week-03.md

 1. [**Finish sprint 1** of the book app](https://github.com/sf-wdi-34/mongoose-books-app/blob/master/docs/sprint1.md).
 If you are stuck or have finished work, make sure to check out the [`solution-sprint-1` branch](https://github.com/sf-wdi-34/mongoose-books-app/blob/solution-sprint-1/docs/sprint1.md).
 Aim to get through one challenge if time allows.
 2. **Read ahead**: check out tomorrow's notes on [Mongoose associations](https://github.com/sf-wdi-34/mongoose-associations).
+3. **Outcomes HW!** Write and share your personal statement and vision about what brought you to this immersive experience and what you're hoping to gain out of it.
+Include your self-promise about how you are hoping to evolve and grow from this program and why (how is it relevant to your goal and what is your goal?).

+  Ask 3 friends and ex-coworkers for your strengths as well as what are your blind spots (weaknesses).
+If there were 3 words they would use to describe you, what would they be?
+List these strengths/weaknesses and 3 words that they would use to describe you.

 <!--
 resources from 31: